Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/event-streaming-metrics-summary-api.md

 ## Considerations

 - The latest 4 hours of data is accurate to the minute.
 Beyond that, the data is aggregated internally for every hour.
 Consider this when requesting metric data older than 4 hours.
-- The metrics are retained for the last 90 days.
+- Amplitude retains event streaming metrics for the last 90 days.
 Sending `start` or `end` time beyond this threshold returns a `400` status.

 ## Limits

 The API has a limit of 4 concurrent requests per project, and 12 requests per minute per project.
-Anything above this threshold is rejected with a `429` status code.
+Amplitude rejects anything above this threshold with a `429` status code.

 ## Example request